Station(s) operated by

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Buenos Aires air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Navi Mumbai is currently 3.2 times the WHO annual air quality guideline value

 |Wednesday, Jun 15|